 Most people with Lennox-Gastaut syndrome will have at least one episode of non-convulsive status epilepticus.
-Absence status epilepticus is more common in children, and may be difficult to recognize in children with severe mental retardation.
+Absence status epilepticus is more common in children, and may be difficult to recognize in children with severe developmental disability.
 Tonic status epilepticus is more common in adolescents and adults.

-Most children with Lennox-Gastaut syndrome have mental retardation, although it may not develop until later.
-Severe mental retardation is more likely if the seizures begin before age three, the child has frequent seizures or repeated status epilepticus, the syndrome is symptomatic, or the child had infantile spasms.
+Most children with Lennox-Gastaut syndrome have intellectual disability, although it may not develop until later.
+Developmental disability is more likely if the seizures begin before age three, the child has frequent seizures or repeated status epilepticus, the syndrome is symptomatic, or the child had infantile spasms.

 About half of all children with this syndrome, particularly older children, have behavioural problems.
 These may include hyperactivity, emotional instability, aggressive or destructive behaviour, autism, or hypersexuality.

 Children with Lennox-Gastaut syndrome may also have associated neurological problems, including cerebral palsy, blindness, or hearing loss.

 Lennox-Gastaut syndrome is rare, although it is seen quite often in paediatric epilepsy clinics.
 Different studies have found different rates of Lennox-Gastaut syndrome in various populations.
 It is estimated that one child in between 50,000 and 100,000 will develop Lennox-Gastaut syndrome.
 It seems to be slightly more common in boys than in girls.